Meningitis can strike quickly and kill within hours. Make sure you know the signs and symptoms and seek urgent medical

 The most common causes of meningitis are bacteria and viruses.

 Viral meningitis is rarely life-threatening, but can still make babies and young children very unwell.
 Most children will make a good recovery, but recovery can be slow.

 Bacterial meningitis can be fatal and needs rapid admission to hospital and urgent medical treatment.
-Whilst most children will make a good recovery, around 10% will die and 15% will be left with lifelong disabilities.
+Whilst most children will make a good recovery, around 10% will die and some will be left with lifelong disabilities.

 Find out more about the after-effects of meningitis and septicaemia.